Ann Widdecombe: In opposition

-Leadership contest and backbenches

 During the 2001 Conservative leadership election, she could not find sufficient support amongst Conservative MPs for her leadership candidacy.
 She first supported Michael Ancram, who was eliminated in the first round, and then Kenneth Clarke, who lost in the final round.
-She afterwards declined to serve in Iain Duncan Smith's Shadow Cabinet (although she indicated on the television programme When Louis Met..., prior to the leadership contest, that she wished to retire to the backbenches anyway).
+She subsequently declined to serve in Iain Duncan Smith's Shadow Cabinet.

-In 2001, when Michael Portillo was running for leader of the Conservative Party, Widdecombe described him and his allies as "backbiters" due to his alleged destabilising influence under Hague.
+In 2001, when Michael Portillo was standing for Conservative Party leadership, Widdecombe described him and his allies as "backbiters" due to his alleged destabilising influence under Hague.
 She went on to say that, should he be appointed leader, she would never give him her allegiance.
-This was amidst a homophobic campaign led by socially conservative critics of Portillo.
+This was amidst objections by socially conservative critics of Portillo described as a homophobic campaign by Timothy Heppell.

 In the 2005 leadership election, she initially supported Kenneth Clarke again.
-Once he was eliminated, she turned support towards Liam Fox.
+Once he was eliminated, she switched her support to Liam Fox.
 Following Fox's subsequent elimination, she took time to reflect before finally declaring for David Davis.
 She expressed reservations over the eventual winner David Cameron, feeling that he did not, like the other candidates, have a proven track record, and she was later a leading figure in parliamentary opposition to his A-List policy.
 At the October 2006 Conservative Conference, she was Chief Dragon in a political version of the television programme Dragons' Den, in which A-list candidates were invited to put forward a policy proposal, which was then torn apart by her team of Rachel Elnaugh, Oliver Letwin and Michael Brown.